indeedeng/proctor/README.md

 ## Configuration

-There are four configuration files required by Proctor Service.
+There are three configuration files required by Proctor Service.

 ### service.properties